logo

 • Margin alerts

 Saxo also offers its clients an innovative ‘Account shield’ tool.
-This tool effectively acts as a stop loss on your entire account value.
+This tool effectively acts as a A stop-loss order is an instruction to sell an asset automatically once it reaches a certain price point.
+The aim of a stop-loss order is to limit losses. stop lossinfo on your entire account value.
 If triggered, it liquidates all your open positions.
 Similarly, if you want to quickly close all your FX and CFD positions, or just those within an asset class, a quick close tool allows you to close all in just two clicks.

 In addition, Saxo offers an array of educational materials within the ‘Research’ section of SaxoTraderGO centred around the theme of risk management so there is plenty of help provided to ensure your trades are strategies are built on a solid understanding of risk management philosophy.